-The ASUS Chromebook Flip C213 was one of the best Chromebooks for education for the last two years, but it was due for an update.
-The ASUS Chromebook Flip C214 is an update that is worth the wait.
-This model is slightly slimmer and lighter than its predecessor, even with a slightly bigger battery.
-The 11.6-inch screen is still easy to see in a wide array of angles — and even in direct 3 PM Florida sunshine — and the zinc alloy hinge allows you to rotate the screen around 360 degrees into tent or tablet mode as needed.
+The ASUS Chromebook Flip C214 is the best Chromebook for students because it provides an excellent experience in a compact, durable package.
+The 11.6-inch screen is easy to see in a wide array of angles — even in direct Florida sunshine — and the zinc alloy hinge allows you to rotate the screen around 360 degrees into tent or tablet mode as needed.
 A 2-in-1 Chromebook allows your student to interact with lessons and content however they want: with the keyboard and mouse or directly with the touchscreen.

-It still has two USB-C ports but has consolidated from two USB-A port to one.
-I'm personally okay with this change because if you need to plug in more than one USB-A accessory, chances are you've got a USB hub for them.
+There are also USB-C ports on each side of the C214, along with one USB-A port and a microSD slot to help expand the 32GB of storage the C214 comes with.
 The microSD slot on the side of this model is recessed, helping avoid accidental ejection, but the edges are sculpted so that a clothespin edge is the perfect size for inserting and ejecting cards.
 As a nail-biter, this small joy speaks to the attention to detail ASUS has taken with the rugged, reliable C214.

 - Exemplary battery life